Support Hardware Layout Demo Screen Shot Revision History

 - Close Summary (CAD specific)

 Also, ADI is truly "Rip and Run" compliant.
 This means that ADI can be configured to print as many dispatch printouts as you want.
 You can even tell it to always print one copy of the dispatch for each of your units assigned to the response and you can designate which assigned units get a printout and which don't.
 For example, an EMS call may have only one unit assigned, hence one printout; a structure fire may have six of your units assigned and ADI will print one copy of the dispatch for each of the six assigned units.
 Maybe you only want a printout for certain assigned units - just configure it and forget it.
 ADI is very flexible.
-Assigned units are set up in your Box Alarms (Response Plans) at the dispatch center.
-ADI will automatically interpret this information sent to you from the dispatch center at the time of dispatch.
+Assigned units are pre-configured in CAD.
+ADI will automatically interpret this information sent to you from the dispatch center at the time of dispatch. (county specific)

-Receive incoming data via dial-up modem, radio, database polling, POP3 or TCP/IP (not all dispatch centers can transmit in all formats).
+Receive incoming data via email (POP3 or IMAP), radio, database polling, dial-up modem or TCP/IP (not all dispatch centers can transmit in all formats).

 Prevent users from changing settings without a proper password.